-Concentration is key to improve your memory!
+Concentration is vital to improve your memory!

-But the items were lost in the first place because our minds were not in the present and were really not concentrating on what we were doing.
+But the items were lost in the first place because our minds were not in the present and were not concentrating on what we were doing.

-A simple way to improve your memory is to keep your mind on the present and really pay close attention to what you are doing at the moment.
+A simple way to improve your memory is to keep your mind on the present and pay close attention to what you are doing at the moment.

 One way to concentrate on even the smallest actions is to repeat out loud what you’re doing.
-For example, say aloud, “I am putting my keys on the kitchen counter” as you put your keys down.
+For example, say aloud, “I am putting my keys on the kitchen counter,” as you put your keys down.

 Some memory improvement techniques require you to think of entertaining and useful visualizations for incoming information.

 One important thing is that this skill will be useless if you’re not concentrating on what you need to remember in the first place.
-Some people scribble things like phone numbers or one-word reminders on Post-It notes to help them to remember things thinking that it is all of the information they will need later.
+Some people scribble stuff like phone numbers or one-word reminders on Post-It notes to help them remember things thinking that it is all of the information they will need later.
 But, without concentrating on why you need the information in the first place and its value to you, that slip of paper is useless.